 “Man, they creep me out.”
 I mutter.

 “You see!
 You get it my friend!
 It’s no good, this statue act.
 It’s boring and like you say it’s…ah!
 Unsettling!”

-He's shouting, punctuating the last word by slamming his hand on the bar top, so proud to have understood and labelled another human's emotions.
+He’s shouting now, punctuating his words by slamming his hand on the bar top, so proud to have understood and labelled another human’s emotions.
 Well done Mr Charlie fucking Manson.